cran/astsa/README.md

 <img src="https://github.com/nickpoison/astsa/blob/master/fun_with_astsa/figs/astsa.gif" alt="&nbsp; &nbsp; ASTSA ..."  height="100">

-... more than just data ... it's a palindrome
+... more than just data ... it's also a palindrome

 ---

-... `astsa` includes data sets and scripts for analyzing time series in both the frequency and time domains including state space modeling as well as supporting the [Springer](https://link.springer.com/book/9783031705830) text, [Time Series Analysis and Its Applications: With R Examples](https://github.com/nickpoison/tsa5/blob/main/textRcode.md)  and the [Chapman & Hall](https://www.routledge.com/Time-Series-A-Data-Analysis-Approach-Using-R/Shumway-Stoffer/p/book/9780367221096) text  [Time Series: A Data Analysis Approach using R](https://github.com/nickpoison/tsda/blob/main/Rcode.md).
+... `astsa` includes data sets and scripts for analyzing time series in both the frequency and time domains including state space modeling as well as supporting the [Springer](https://link.springer.com/book/10.1007/978-3-031-70584-7) text, [Time Series Analysis and Its Applications: With R Examples](https://github.com/nickpoison/tsa5/blob/main/textRcode.md)  and the [Chapman & Hall](https://www.routledge.com/Time-Series-A-Data-Analysis-Approach-Using-R/Shumway-Stoffer/p/book/9781041031642) text  [Time Series: A Data Analysis Approach using R](https://github.com/nickpoison/tsda/blob/main/Rcode.md).
+Most scripts are designed to require minimal input to produce aesthetically pleasing output for ease of use in live demonstrations and course work.